-In both traverse and grid

-FIGURE 8: Land magnetic survey at Chinameca geothermal area; location of lines and measure site are shown configurations, the station spacing, or distance between magnetic readings, is important.
-"Single-point" or erroneous anomalies are more easily recognized on surveys that utilize small station spacing.
+In both traverse and grid configurations, the station spacing or distance between magnetic readings is important.
+Single point or erroneous anomalies are more easily recognized on surveys that utilize small station spacing.

 Ground magnetic measurements are usually made with portable instruments at regular intervals along more or less straight and parallel lines that cover the survey area.
 Often the interval between measurement locations (stations) along the lines is less than the spacing between lines.
-It is important to establish a local base station in an area away from suspected magnetic targets or magnetic noise and where the local field gradient is relatively flat.
-The base-station memory magnetometer, when used, is set up every day prior to the collection of the magnetic data.
-Ideally the base station is placed at least 100 m from any large metal objects or travelled roads and at least 500 m from any power lines when feasible.
-The base station location must be very well described in the field book, as others may have to later locate it based on the written description.
+It is important to establish a local base station in an area away from suspected magnetic targets or magnetic noise, and where the local field gradient is relatively flat.
+Ideally, the base station is placed at least 100 m from any large metal objects or travelled roads and at least 500 m from any power lines when feasible.

+The base station location must be very well described in the field book, as others may have to locate it later, based on the written description.